 These conversations, while still in their infancy, have also supported a gradual shift in the regulatory environment currently applied to Crescent Beach towards a system that enables residents to learn, explore, and adopt more resilient best design practices that may help reduce the risks of living in a coastal floodplain.
+These actions are listed in Figure 35 and fall within three categories: updated regulations; updated design standards; and, updated guidelines.

 Updated regulations: The City of Surrey could continue to expand its leadership role, established during the CFAS project, by reviewing and adjusting current development conventions and practices.
 This could include discontinuing Development Variance Permits for Flood Construction Level (FCL) reductions and replacing them with variances to building height to allow for the construction of more adaptable buildings.
-Existing zoning bylaws may be amended to specify flood resilient home construction (e.g., construction above FCL or use of wet-floodproofing design and construction).
+Existing zoning bylaws may be amended to specify flood resilient home construction (e.g., construction above FCL, erosion protection, or use of wet-floodproofing design and construction).
 This would improve resilience, reduce risk, and save money for all stakeholders (residents, City of Surrey, and Province of BC) following future extreme flood events.
 Currently, Development Permit Areas for hazard lands establish regulatory controls, but existing zoning bylaws may benefit from changes to allow for higher homes, while future updates to the Provincial Building Code may also enable more resilient home construction in floodplains.

-Updated design standards: Additional regulatory changes to the Surrey Zoning Bylaw and Official Community Plan through new

-Development Permit Guidelines could provide new design standards to facilitate and expedite flood-tolerant construction for home owners and businesses in flood hazard areas.
+Updated design standards: Additional regulatory changes to the Surrey Zoning Bylaw and Official Community Plan through new Development Permit Guidelines could provide new design standards to facilitate and expedite flood-tolerant construction for homeowners and businesses in flood hazard areas.
 New design standards could be linked to the current pilot project underway in Crescent Beach where a resident is designing a more flood-tolerant home after learning about the risk and hazards through the CFAS process.
 The City of Surrey is currently supporting this pilot initiative through a Rezoning application.

-Updated guidelines: Surrey could explore designating special Sea Level Rise Planning Areas which would allow Surrey, by bylaw, to specify flood levels and setbacks to address sea level rise.
+Updated guidelines: Surrey could explore designating special Sea Level Rise Planning Areas which would allow Surrey, by bylaw, to specify flood levels and setbacks to address sea level rise and erosion.
 These areas could be created and implemented in future Official Community Plan updates as identified in Action 11.

-FIGURE 30: Regulatory Controls, Design Standards, and Guidelines
+FIGURE 35: Regulatory Controls, Design Standards, and Guidelines